Kravuar/ReservApp/README.md

 5. Maybe include some criteria like stuff in domain in RetrievalPorts
 6. Make jpa hibernate adapters return references by id (not fetching) or something
 7. Add separate profile and docker-compose for each microservice to launch them individually
-8. Failed to remove spring from domain for now (@Transactional), though it's possible
-9. Kafka deserialization automatic conversion (for now it's the `commons.integration-dto` stuff):
+8. Kafka deserialization automatic conversion (for now it's the `commons.integration-dto` stuff):
    - Producer sends {a, b, c}: ProducerClass,
    - Consumer receives {a, c}: ConsumerClass (for example), automatically converts json and delegates to correct `@KafkaHandler` (by parameter Type)

    No dependencies, no unnecessary fields, cool in general
-10. Move all consistency checks from persistence ports to domain facades
+9. Move all consistency checks from persistence ports to domain facades
+10. Use Redisson for multi-instance lock consistency